 Our mission is to strengthen the mental health and well-being of individuals and communities across the Asia-Pacific in support of sustainable economic growth.

-The Digital Hub for Mental Health will foster awareness, share information and experiences, build capacity and scale up, and promote innovative research and evaluation.
+The Digital Hub for Mental Health will foster awareness, share information and experiences, and build capacity and scalability for innovative initiatives across the region.

-We will create and promote multi-stakeholder collaborations and public-private partnerships that strengthen these activities to meet the needs of individual APEC member economies and the people they represent.
+The Digital Hub will also create and promote multi-stakeholder collaborations and public-private partnerships that strengthen these activities to meet the needs of individual APEC member economies and the people they represent.

 APEC's approach to the challenges and opportunities in mental health prioritizes multi-sector collaborations and international best practices.